SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

         Context.WriteTextFile(jsonPath,params);

 //////////////////////////////////////
+Game.SplitDivCompatibility = false;                    //Explicitly disable splitscreen divison if the game is know to be imcompatible with it.(Does not require to be true for compatible game)Default = true
 Game.Hook.EnableMKBInput = false;			//Enable Mouse/Keyboard input for instances when using Alpha 10 custom xinput dll (normally MKB is restricted)
 Game.UseDInputBlocker = false;				//Setup wizark952's dinput blocker (block dinput for the game) Game.PromptAfterFirstInstance = false;			//Show a prompt that user must click on ok to continue, after the first instance is setup